 On walks, Michaela warned the rare local, “He’s really just a teddy bear, but you cannot come close.”

 Now there was heavy pounding on the door to the suite.
-Muscles tensed, gun ready, bodyguard opened the door.
+Muscles tensed, gun ready, the bodyguard opened the door.

 In police uniforms, a man and woman stood outside.
 “There’s a bomb threat involving this suite.
 We need to search,” the man said.